mohammedAlmaghlouth/relaxify/README.md

 ## Description

-Relaxify is a mobile app that lets users create personalized playlists of relaxing music to help them unwind and de-stress.
-With easy play, pause, stop, and shuffle controls, users can customize their music experience.
+Relaxify is a mobile app that lets users play playlists of relaxing music to help them unwind and de-stress.
+With easy play, pause, stop, and shuffle controls.
 The app offers a wide selection of relaxing music from different genres and has a user-friendly interface for seamless navigation.

 ## Installation